Where We Be

 French food in the world per Isabella, where

-sack of the city.
-We enjoyed the peaceful serenity of this place.
+a Siamese sack of the city.
+We enjoyed its peaceful serenity.

 Our last visit of a historic nature was to Ho Phra Keo -- now a museum,